Matryoshka Policy Gradient for Entropy-Regularized RL: Convergence and Global Optimality: Introduction

-\paragraph{Reinforcement Learning} (RL) tasks can be informally summarized as follows: sequentially, an agent is located at a given state $s$, takes an action $a$, receives a reward $r(a,s)$ and moves to a next state $s'\sim p(s,a,\cdot)$, where $p$ is a transition probability kernel.
-The agent thus seeks to maximize the cumulative rewards from its interactions with the environment, that is, it optimizes its \textit{policy} $\pi$ by reinforcing decisions that led to high rewards, where $\pi(a|s)$ is the probability for the agent to take action $a$ while at state $s$.

-\paragraph{Policy Gradient} (PG) methods are model-free algorithms that aim at solving such RL tasks; \textit{model-free} refers to the fact that the agent tries to learn (i.e. improve its policy's performance) without learning the dynamics of the environment governed by $p$, nor the reward function $r$.
-Though their origins in RL can be dated from several decades ago with the algorithm REINFORCE \cite{Williams92}, the name \textit{Policy Gradient} appearing only in 2000 in \cite{Sutton99}, they recently regained interest thanks to many remarkable achievements, to name a few: in continuous control \cite{Lillicrap15, Schulman15, Schulman17PPO} and natural language processing with GPT-3 \cite{Brown20}\footnote{instructGPT and chatGPT are trained with Proximal Policy Optimization, see \url{https://openai.com/blog/chatgpt/}.}.
-See the blog post \cite{weng18} that lists important PG methods and provides a concise introduction to each of them.
+The family of Policy Gradient algorithms (PG) in Reinforcement Learning (RL) originated several decades ago with the algorithm REINFORCE \citep{Williams92}, the name \textit{Policy Gradient} appearing only in 2000 in \citet{Sutton99}, they recently regained interest thanks to many remarkable achievements, to name a few: in continuous control \citep{Lillicrap15, Schulman15, Schulman17PPO} and natural language processing such as GPT-3 \citep{Brown20}\footnote{instructGPT and chatGPT are trained with Proximal Policy Optimization, see \url{https://openai.com/blog/chatgpt/}.}, and more generally in the fine-tuning from human feedback stage of large language models \citep{ziegler2019fine}.
+See the blog post of \citet{weng18} that lists important PG methods and provides a concise introduction to each of them.